Morgadow/py_tk_minesweeper/README.md

 The original game is already provided inside the repository

 ### Idea
-This project meant to be a programming exercise done to be able to compare different gui frameworks in different languages
+This project meant to be a programming exercise done to be able to compare different gui frameworks in different languages.

 For further restrictions a strict object oriented approach was used.

-As using as few dependencies as logically possible was part of the challenge only the following built in packages are used
+As also using as few dependencies as logically possible was part of the challenge only the following built in packages are used:

 ```
 os